 “If we had sensors in the customer’s environment, how could we leverage that information to address their pains?”

 For example, let’s say your company provides solutions for the trucking industry.
 In your research, you discover that their main pain revolves around the high cost of fuel.
-Therefore, if you were able to come up with solutions to reduce fuel consumption, you’d be directly addressing their problem.
+Therefore, if you could come up with solutions to reduce fuel consumption, you’d be directly addressing their problem.

 In this example, the brainstorming session might go something like this: